Program Overview

 Required Documents | Description |

-Student Waiver | The Johnson-Shoyama Graduate School of Public Policy is a joint program with the University of Saskatchewan.
-In order to share information between the two provincial universities and the School, applicants to programs offered through the JSGS are asked to complete this student waiver form. |
+Johnson-Shoyama Graduate School of Public Policy is a collaboration between the University of Regina and University of Saskatchewan.
+To share information between the two universities, please complete and upload the student waiver form. |

 Resume | An updated resume with scholarly contributions, background information, education history, and relevant employment history. |